kennylevinsen/wldash/README.md

 Works like bemenu: pipe a list into wldash, and it will print out the selection made.
 Use https://github.com/kennylevinsen/dot-desktop if you want to launch using desktop files.

+The launcher also accepts prefix operators to change its mode:
+- `!`: Arbitrary command
+- `=`: Calculator, currently requires the `ivy` feature.
+See https://godoc.org/robpike.io/ivy for documentation on the syntax and features.

 ## Notable missing features:

 - Scaling of any kind - all sizes are currently hardcoded in pixels